avernois/enable-elantech-on-ubuntu/readme.md

 scripts
 -------

+Both script require one parameter wich is the device identifier (id or name as given by xinput).

 * enable-clickpad.sh : that script tells driver that this is a clickpad (click buttons are no separated from pad).
 That will enable to click and drag.
 It should be executed before the other
 * enable-softbuttons : enable middle click and right click.

 usage
 -----
-Execute the scripts in your ~/.bash_profile and it should be good
+Add the scripts in your ~/.bash_profile and it should be good (do not forget the parameter :)

 limits
 ------